chrispla/music-rearranger/README.md

 This code is not 100% reflecting the methods described in the paper.
 Most notably, the path finding approach has been replaced with a simpler one until I manage to debug the original.
 This simpler one, however, might sometimes fail to find a path.

 I'm aiming to develop this package further, including doing some work on finding more optimal default parameters for the segmentation and transition point identification configuration.
-Submiting issues and pull request is welcomed and appreciated.
+Submitting issues and pull request is welcomed and appreciated.

 ### Installation